KarelKubat/smartlog/README.md

 ### The any client and URIs

-The module `smartlog/any` can parse a URI and return corresponding Smartlog client.
+The module `smartlog/any` can parse a URI and return corresponding smartlog client.
 A URI consists of a scheme (`file`, `udp` etc.), followed by `://`, followed by one or more colon-separated parts.

-- `any.New("file://stdout")` returns a client that writes to `stdout`
+- `any.New("file://stdout")` returns a client that writes to `stdout`,
-- `any.New("file://FILENAME")` returns a client that appends to `FILENAME`
+- `any.New("file://FILENAME")` returns a client that appends to `FILENAME`,
-- `any.New("http://HOSTNAME:PORT")` returns a client that buffers messages that can be viewed by a browser
+- `any.New("http://HOSTNAME:PORT")` returns a client that buffers messages that can be viewed by a browser,
-- `any.New("udp://HOSTNAME:PORT"`) returns a client that sends messages to a UDP listener
+- `any.New("udp://HOSTNAME:PORT"`) returns a client that sends messages to a UDP listener,
-- `any.New("tcp://HOSTNAME:PORT"`) is simlar, but used TCP for transport
+- `any.New("tcp://HOSTNAME:PORT"`) is simlar, but used TCP for transport.

 ## Server Code